 GRCA is dedicated to the advocacy efforts and programming necessary to support a pipeline of skilled workers to meet the needs of employers in Berks County.
-We are focused on growing the spectrum of services available to employers to find the talent they require, while also promoting the efforts of current community partners, educators, and service providers.
+We are focused on growing the spectrum of services available to employers to find the talent they require, while also promoting the efforts of current community partners, educators, and service providers through our workforce development programs.
 The alignment of employer-driven needs, paired with educator and provider input, will propel our community towards a more streamlined approach to addressing the workforce challenge – a trend that can be seen throughout the nation.

 Career Pathways Program